ibm-cloud-docs/subnets/about-global-ip.md

 A global IP address is a specialized secondary static subnet that can be routed to any data center, on demand.
 Global IP addresses are available as either a IPv4 /32 subnet (a single IP address), or a IPv6 /64 subnet.
 Each version can be routed only to a destination IP address of matching version (no address translation is performed).
 Acceptable routing targets include primary IP addresses in use by your servers and any secondary portable subnet IP addresses.
 The unique capabilities of a global IP address are these:

   * Global, on-demand routing to IP addresses on an account.
   * Global IP addresses are announced to the internet by all {{site.data.keyword.cloud}} edge routers.
-Therefore, your data takes the shortest path to the {{site.data.keyword.cloud}} network, and from there your traffic traverses {{site.data.keyword.cloud}}'s dedicated, global backbone to reach the destination you've configured.
+Therefore, your data takes the shortest path to the {{site.data.keyword.cloud}} network, and from there your traffic traverses IBM Cloud's dedicated, global backbone to reach the destination you've configured.

 Global IP addresses provide flexibility.
 They enable you to shift workloads between servers, even across geographically disparate data centers.
 Also, global IP addresses provide IP persistence by allowing for transitions without a need to adapt (for example, to avoid DNS caches).
-The global routing capability is perfect for transitioning workloads across disaster recovery sites, or to seamlessly transition to a new deployment in a geographic area that can serve your audience better.2
+The global routing capability is perfect for transitioning workloads across disaster recovery sites, or to seamlessly transition to a new deployment in a geographic area that can serve your audience better.

 | **Availability** | IPv4 | IPv6 |
 | ---------------- | :--: | :--: |